ohenley/ib-rest/readme.md

     - e.g. `http://127.0.0.1:8080/open_orders`

 ## Acknowledgments
-- Thanks to late @sparre for his wonderful and sane [black](https://github.com/sparre/black) work which made the REST layer a breeze to make.
+- Thanks to late @sparre for his wonderful and sane work on [black](https://github.com/sparre/black) which made the REST layer a breeze to make.